 Are you entitled to your bonus after you give notice?

-You may or may not be entitled to your bonus, depending on the type of bonus you are expecting and how you left the company.
+You may or may not be entitled to your bonus, depending on the type of bonus you are expecting and how you left the company and what your contract says.

 If you have been dismissed for gross misconduct, you may find it difficult to secure any outstanding bonuses you were due.
 Where this type of dismissal is challenged legally and changed to unfair dismissal, for example, the ex-employee may be able to claim the bonus as loss of earnings.